opensafely/documentation/docs/onboarding_analysts.md

 ### Essential
-* **Stata**.
-OpenSAFELY currently supports Stata v16.1 for statistical analysis.
-We are not able to provide Stata training.
-You need to be able to perform all stages of the statistical analysis in Stata, including statistical models and graphic and tabular outputs.
+* **Stata, R or Python**
-Support for R and other languages is planned.
+OpenSAFELY currently supports Stata v16.1, Python 3.8, and R 4.0 for statistical analysis.
+Available libraries are restricted by the framework (documentation to follow)
 * **Git** The workflow is strongly integrated into Git/GitHub.
 At a minimum you need to be able to <!--(clone, branch, commit, push, pull)--> clone a remote git repository, create a branch to work on, commit changes to it, push those changes to the remote repository, and create a pull request.
 We are not able to provide foundational Git/GitHub training, though this start up guide points to resources and runs through a basic edit-commit-push-pull workflow.
 <!--We provide a simple tutorial for navigating the OpenSAFELY workflow.-->